matthewlsawyer/cache2/README.md

 Advanced
 ======

-Handling type parameters
+Handling generics
 ------

-Normally when caching a method, the framework checks the return type's class to see if it is a cacheable element, but if your return type is a type parameter, you need to handle it explicitly.
-To get around type erasure, you must annotate your method with the @Cache2Element annotation to inform the framework that the returned object should be cached.
+Normally when caching a method, the framework checks the return type's class to see if it is a cacheable element, but if your return type is a generic, you need to handle it explicitly.
+You should annotate your method with the ```@Cache2Element``` annotation to inform the framework that the returned object should be cached.
 An example of this case is below.

 ```java
 @CachedMethod(value = CacheStrategy.GET)